AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

    ![](assets/define-scope-of-privileges.png)

+   *Define scope of privileges*

+>[!NOTE]
+>
-   In Learning Manager 27.6, you can create a custom role to be scoped over multiple catalogs with each catalog being granted different set of permissions.
+>   In Learning Manager 27.6, you can create a custom role to be scoped over multiple catalogs with each catalog being granted different set of permissions.

    To grant various permissions to the catalogs, follow the steps below: